Kerr1291/Crossroads/README.md

   * Display mod authors and version information
   * Display/Check mod versions and links
   * Display mod readme files in a viewer
-  * Change the "Update" button to say "Apply" or something more clear
+  * (Done) Change the "Update" button to say "Apply" or something more clear
-  * Have unapplied changes in the mod list show as highlighted a specific color
+  * (Done) Have unapplied changes in the mod list show as highlighted a specific color
+  * Move the modlinks.xml to the shared google drive so any mod author may edit it.

 ...and more?